-Basketball Headphones Buyer’s Guide
+Best Basketball Headphones Buyer’s Guide

 Types of Headphones for Basketball

 When choosing a new pair of headphones, in general, you will have to consider all the various types out there.
 Most of the time, headphones can be divided into two groups – wireless (Bluetooth) or wired.
 While wired headphones have their advantages, such as better sound quality, they are rarely good for training with.
-The obvious reason for that is because their wire can often get in the way and take the headphones down.
+The obvious reason for that is that their wire can often get in the way and take the headphones down.
 For that reason, we will mostly focus on wireless headphones that use Bluetooth or other types of special connectivity with their devices.
 These types of headphones can be divided in:

 - Over-ear headphones

 - On-ear headphones